August 16, 2018

 Full Mouth Dental Reconstruction in Lima Lloyd Hannis|All-on-four, All-on-six, dental implants, Full Mouth Dental Reconstruction, lima dentist

 As part of a carefully planned combination of general, cosmetic, restorative and surgical dentistry, a full mouth dental reconstruction treatment is a comprehensive approach for patients with severe dental problems.
-This includes tooth loss, facial muscle distortion and TMJ, infection and abscess, decay, worn teeth from bruxism and gum disease.
+This includes tooth loss, facial muscle distortion, TMJ, infection and abscess, decay, worn teeth from bruxism and gum disease.

 These issues can cause mild or chronic pain in the entire mouth.